 Description

-MATERIALS: red brick structure faced with pale yellow brick laid in Flemish bond to the west and side elevations.
-The central plaque on the west elevation is made from Italian marble set in a frame of Portland stone.
+The Monument to Thomas Hutton, located 155 meters west of the Archer Pavilion, is a Grade II listed structure.
+It is made of red brick, with a facing of pale yellow brick laid in Flemish bond on the west and side elevations.
+The central plaque on the west elevation is crafted from Italian marble and framed in Portland stone.

-DESCRIPTION: the monument is approximately 2.5m high.
-The west elevation projects slightly, with a brick band below the central plaque and simple brick mouldings to the pediment.
-The rear elevation reveals the coarse red brick structure, partially supported by a short buttress at the base.
-The inscription is carved in an Italian marble plaque at the centre of the west elevation.
-It reads: 'To the Memory/of/Thomas Hutton Esq/ of Somerset House/Who often took great delight/In this Place/And/Whose Company was always/Usefull and Agreeable/To his Friend/Henry Duke of Kent.'
+The monument stands approximately 2.5 meters high and features a pedimented wall.
+The west elevation slightly projects, showcasing a brick band beneath the central plaque and simple brick mouldings at the pediment.
+The rear elevation displays the rough red brick structure, which is partially supported by a short buttress at the base.
+The inscription on the Italian marble plaque at the center of the west elevation reads: 'To the Memory/of/Thomas Hutton Esq/of Somerset House/Who often took great delight/In this Place/And/Whose Company was always/Usefull and Agreeable/To his Friend/Henry Duke of Kent.'

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.